tamanyan/bootstrap-coffeedoc/README.md

 CoffeeDoc can be run from the command line:

 Usage: coffeedoc [options] [targets]

   Options:
-      --output, -o    Set output directory                                   [default: "docs"] --parser        Parser to use.
+    --output        Set output directory                                              [default: "docs"]
+    --parser        Parser to use.
 Available parsers: commonjs, requirejs             [default: "commonjs"] --renderer      Renderer to use.
-Available renderers: html, gfm, json  [default: "html"] --stdout        Direct all output to stdout instead of files           [boolean] --ignore, -i    Files or directories to ignore
+Available renderers: html, bootstrap, gfm, json  [default: "html"] --stdout        Direct all output to stdout instead of files
+    --ignore        Files or directories to ignore
-      --help, -h      Show this help
+    --help          Show this help
-      --hide-private  Do not document methods beginning with an underscore   [boolean]
+    --hide-private  Do not document methods beginning with an underscore

 If [targets] is a directory, CoffeeDoc will recursively document all `.coffee` files found under that directory.